arbor-sim/arbor/doc/ipss_cell.rst

 A cell that spikes with a variable Poisson distribution.
 The spike rates can be supplied as a list of times and rates.
 With optionally linear interpolation between the supplied sample points.

+Spikes are generated at a configurable sample rate.
+With a rate that can be varied across time.
+All times supplied to the cell will be 'rounded' to the first higher multiple of of the supplied sample_delta.
+When interpolating the rate will be the averaged rate between the t and t+1.
+The return spike time will be t.

+The first rate supplied in the time-rate vector should be at or before the start time of the cell.
+The last supplied time-rate will be kept until the stop_time of the cell

 Configuration is done with the class arb::ipss_cell_description

 +---------------+---------------+-----------------------------------------------------------+